Perfect Diet - Perfect Nutrition

 Dietary Fiber Theory.
 Scientific Proof Fiber in the Diet is Unhealthy.

 Do not take fiber supplements.
-Do not take psyllium seed husk which is very abrasive to the digestive system.
+Do not take psyllium seed husk, which is very abrasive to the digestive system.
 Do not eat wheat bran or rice bran.
 Fiber is a bad dude.
 Dietary fiber may not be digestible by the healthy individual, but it certainly is digestible by pathogenic gut bacteria and yeasts.
-These bacteria and yeasts ferment the fiber to produce alcohol, acetaldehyde, lactic acid, acetic acid and a host of other toxic chemicals when they break down the fiber.
-Intestinal gas is a sure sign fiber and/or sugars are being fermented.
-Avoid all whole grains, brown rice, fruit and dried beans as they are high in both fiber and complex carbohydrates, a double blow to the digestive system.
-The reason many gastroenterologist recommend a high fiber diet is based on the faulty logic of Dr. Dennis Burkitt, a British surgeon working in Africa more than half a century ago.
+These bacteria and yeasts ferment the fiber to produce alcohol, acetaldehyde, lactic acid, acetic acid, and a host of other toxic chemicals when they break down the fiber.
+Intestinal gas is a sure sign that fiber and/or sugars are being fermented.
+Avoid all whole grains, brown rice, fruit, and dried beans, as they are high in both fiber and complex carbohydrates, a double blow to the digestive system.
+The reason many gastroenterologists recommend a high fiber diet is based on the faulty logic of Dr. Dennis Burkitt, a British surgeon working in Africa more than half a century ago.
 Dr. Burkitt's theory that barley bread prevented irritable bowel disorders has failed.
 The Africans were simply showing the benefits of not eating fruit and refined carbohydrates like sugar and flour.
 Fiber not only does not prevent or cure irritable bowel diseases but actually makes them worse.
 Studies of many other primitive societies have proven very low-fiber diets prevent intestinal diseases and cancer as proven by Weston A. Price, DDS in his book Nutrition and Physical Degeneration and arctic explorers Vilhjalmur Stefansson and Karsten Anderson during many years of living with the Eskimos.

 Fiber May Raise Colon Cancer Risk.